Not Just a Man's World: Inside the Lives of 7 Notorious Female Mobsters

-In movies and real life, the mob is almost entirely a men’s organization.
-Almost.
+In both movies and in real life, the mob is almost entirely a men’s organization.

 STEPHANIE ST. CLAIR